-Transit services provide option value, referring to the value people place on having a transport option available even if they do not currently use it (ECONorthwest and PBQD 2002).
-Transit can provide critical transportation services during personal and community-wide emergencies, such as when a personal vehicle has a mechanical failure, or a disaster limits automobile traffic.
-This is similar to ship passengers valuing lifeboats, even when they don't use them.
+Transit services provide option value, referring to the value people place on having a transport option available even if they do not currently use it.
+Transit can provide basic mobility during personal and community-wide emergencies such mechanical failures or disasters.